Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The Giants have been underdogs by 3 points or more four times this season and have covered the spread twice.

-- New York's games this year have hit the over on three of six set point totals (50%).
+- New York's games this season have hit the over on three of six set point totals (50%).

-- New York is 2-3 against the spread and 1-4 overall when the team totals over 308.3 yards.
+- New York is 2-3 against the spread and 1-4 overall when the team picks up more than 308.3 yards.

 - The Giants have turned the ball over three more times (9 total) than the Panthers have forced a turnover (6) this season.